Lady Gaga Enigma + Jazz & Piano

-Lady Gaga Enigma + Jazz & Piano was a concert residency by American singer-songwriter Lady Gaga held at Dolby Live in the Las Vegas Valley, Nevada.
-The residency consisted of two shows: Enigma, a theatrical extravaganza featuring the singer's biggest hits, and Jazz & Piano, which featured songs from the Great American Songbook and stripped-down versions of Gaga's songs.
-Enigma debuted on December 28, 2018, concluding its run on December 30, 2019.
-Jazz & Piano opened on January 20, 2019.
-After a 21-month long hiatus due to the COVID-19 pandemic, the residency returned to the theater on October 14, 2021, where it played across multiple legs until its final performance on July 6, 2024.
+Lady Gaga Enigma + Jazz & Piano was a concert residency by American singer-songwriter Lady Gaga held at Dolby Live on the Las Vegas Strip in Paradise, Nevada.
+The residency featured two distinct shows: Enigma, a theatrical extravaganza highlighting Gaga's biggest hits, and Jazz & Piano, which included songs from the Great American Songbook as well as stripped-down versions of her own material.
+Enigma ran from its debut on December 28, 2018, to its finale on December 30, 2019, while Jazz & Piano opened on January 20, 2019, and continued across multiple legs—pausing for a 21-month COVID-19 hiatus—until its final performance on July 6, 2024.

 The Enigma show was complimented for its theatricality and Gaga's showmanship, although some reviewers found it disjointed, and deemed the narrative confusing and unnecessary.
 The Jazz & Piano concerts were critically acclaimed – journalists found them a nostalgic throwback to the "Golden Age" of Las Vegas, and praised Gaga's vocal skills.
-Enigma + Jazz & Piano became the highest grossing Las Vegas Valley concert residency of 2019.
-With the residency's gross, Gaga also became the fifth woman to pass the half-billion career total as per Billboard Boxscore.
+The combined performance of the two shows made Gaga's the highest grossing Las Vegas Valley concert residency of 2019.
+By the residency's end, Gaga became the fourth woman to cross the $100 million threshold for a single residency engagement.

-Background and development
+Background and announcement

 In December 2017, Lady Gaga announced her two-year Las Vegas Valley residency at Dolby Live at Park MGM, starting in December 2018.
-The deal was reportedly worth $100 million, includes 74 performances with a possible extension.
+The deal was reportedly worth $100 million and included 74 performances with a possible extension.
 In July 2018, Ticketmaster website had mistakenly uploaded details about a "2 Show Bundle" for the residency with tentative name as Enigma and ticket sales from the end of that month.
 The link was quickly removed.

 The residency was finally announced on August 7, 2018.
-Named Lady Gaga: Enigma, it announced 27 dates, starting from December 28, 2018, to November 9, 2019.
+Initially 27 dates were enclosed, starting from December 28, 2018, to November 9, 2019.
 Two different shows were listed with the press release, with Enigma described as a "brand-new odyssey of [Gaga's] pop hits built as an experience unlike any other," and Jazz & Piano painted as featuring stripped-down versions of her songs accompanied by tracks from the Great American Songbook.
 Lady Gaga described the show as "unlike anything I've done before.
 It will be a celebration of all that is unique and different within us.
 The challenges of bravery can be overcome with creativity and courage that is grown out of adversity, love and music."
 Five additional dates were added to the itinerary for Jazz & Piano.